42atom/minelog/index.md

    4704 plots of size: 465.568 TiB
 Plot count for all harvesters: 172825
 Total size of plots: 16.704 PiB
-Estimated network space: 25.525 EiB
+Estimated network space: 25.453 EiB
-Expected time to win: 8 hours and 5 minutes
+Expected time to win: 8 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key